 Hosted layer dependencies

 Similarly, if you publish other hosted layers from a hosted feature layer, you create a dependency between the layers.
-You can publish all of the following from a primary hosted feature layer:
+You can publish all of the following hosted layers from a primary hosted feature layer:

 These dependent hosted layers have a relationship with the hosted feature layer from which you create them.

-- Hosted WFS and feature layer views reference the data in the hosted feature layer used to publish them; therefore, they are entirely dependent on the hosted feature layer for access to the data.
+- Hosted OGC feature, WFS, and feature layer views reference the data in the hosted feature layer used to publish them; therefore, they are entirely dependent on the hosted feature layer for access to the data.

-- Hosted tile layers are dependent on the hosted feature layer for certain functionality such as pop-ups.
+- Hosted tile layers (raster tiles) are dependent on the hosted feature layer to populate pop-ups.

 - Dependent layers and their primary hosted feature layer must have the same owner.
 As an administrator, reassign ownership of the primary hosted feature layer first.
 When you do that, ownership of all dependent layers (and the file used to generate the primary hosted feature layer) will be owned by the same member.

 - You must delete all dependent layers before you can delete the hosted feature layer from which you created them.

 These dependencies extend to layers you publish from hosted feature layer views.
 The hosted layers you publish from a hosted feature layer view are related to both the view and the hosted feature layer from which the view was created.
 You must delete the dependent layers before you can delete the hosted feature layer view.